KhronosGroup/SPIRV-Tools/readme.md

 ## Known Issues

+* Float constant values are parsed incorrectly.
 * Improve literal parsing in the assembler, currently only decimal integers and floating-point numbers are supported as literal operands and the parser is not contextually aware of the desired width of the operand.
+* Sometimes the assembler will succeed, but the disassembler will fail to disassemble the result.
+* Sometimes the disassembler fails to produce any output on an error.
+* Many more issues.

 ## Licence